hfoffani/MP-controller/README.md

 ### Time Step Length and Elapsed Duration

-The values for `N` and `dt` that I have chosen are 25 and 0.1 respectevely.
+The values for `N` and `dt` that I have chosen are 25 and 0.1 respectively.
 They allow the car to complete the track with a smooth forward movement and no jerking.